ntoll/ntoll.github.io/article/vienna/index.md

 </figcaption>
 </figure>

-The displays were intriguing in am,"well, would you look at that" sort of a way, but not something that engaged deeply.
+The displays were intriguing in a "well, would you look at that" sort of a way, but not something that engaged deeply.

 Our final meal was at a Turkish restaurant named after Ephesus.
 Once again